Certificate management in Zowe API Mediation Layer

 A keystore is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys (PK), used in TLS encryption.
 A keystore can be stored in Java specific format (JKS) or use the standard format (PKCS12).
 The Zowe API ML uses PKCS12 to enable the keystores to be used by other technologies in Zowe (Node.js).

 As an alternative to using a keystore and truststore, API ML can read certificates from a SAF keyring.
 The user running the API ML must have rights to access the keyring.
 From the java perspective, the keyring behaves as the

 JCERACFKS keystore.
 The path to the keyring is specified as

-safkeyring:////user_id/key_ring_id.
-The content of SAF keyring is equivalent to the combined contents of the keystore and the truststore.
+safkeyring://user_id/key_ring_id.
+The content of the SAF keyring is equivalent to the combined contents of the keystore and the truststore.

-Note: When using JCEFACFKS as the keystore type, ensure that you define the class to handle the RACF keyring using the
+Note: When using JCEFACFKS as the keystore type, ensure that you define the class to handle the RACF keyring.
+Use the

 -D options to specify the